alercah/rado/lang.md

 A consumable statement declares an item to be consumable.
-It cannot be referenced in most expressions (either directly or via one of its tags), but can be referred to in unlock statements.
+It cannot be referenced in most expressions (either directly or via one of its tags), but can be referred to in unlock, grant, and availability statements.
+An item can never be removed from the player unless it is marked consumable.

 Consumable statements cannot be modified, added, or removed from an item.